raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### generating finite-state recognizers

-We're ready to compile the reverse-polish notation into a description, using our implementations of `just1`, `union`, `catenation`, and `kleene*`.
+We're ready to compile the reverse-polish notation into a description, using our implementations of `literal`, `union`, `catenation`, and `kleene*`.
 We'll do it with a stack-based interpreter:

 ```javascript
 function rpnToDescription (rpn, operators = formalOperators) {